 No born-again believer who has studied the issue can reasonably believe that Romans 13 or any Scripture supports total submission by believers and churches to civil government in all things or in all matters except perhaps a decree that would prevent Christians from preaching the Gospel.
 As this article will show, The Old and New Testament contain many accounts of violtations of civil government and religious laws by God’s people, including such disobedience by the apostles.
 By acting thus, these people violated the false teaching that Romans 13 requires submission to civil government in all matters; nonetheless, Romans 13.1 is often taken out of context by some “Christians” to support that position.
 Neither the verses immediately preceding or following Romans 13.1, nor the rest of the Bible are considered by those who promote a violation of the true meaning of Romans 13.
 The author challenges one who believes that the Bible teaches such submission to civil government to study the issue and show him where he is wrong.

-The Bible teaches the Supreme hierarchy of law, not the hierarchy found in state and federal law in which is declared that the United States Constitution is the supreme law of the land with the hierarchy descending down to local laws and ordinances.
+God’s law as stated in His Word, is Supreme.
 God is the Supreme judge, lawgiver, and king.
-His law is the Supreme law.
 Below His law is the law of civil government.
 After all, He ordained civil government and laid down the parameters thereof.
-Thus, the local, State, and United States Constitutions and laws are below the law of God.
-Therefore, any Constitutional provisions or laws which are not in line with God’s principles and laws are illegal and the Highest law is to be observed at all costs; for the believer to do otherwise results in the loss of his liberty.
+The State and United States Constitutions and laws are below the law of God.
+Any Constitutional provisions or laws which are not in line with God’s principles and laws are illegal, and the Highest law is to be observed at all costs; for the believer to do otherwise results in the loss of his liberty.
 See First Amendment Protection of New Testament Churches/Federal Laws Protecting State Churches (Religious Organizations) for more information on the hierarchy of law and also on true liberty; one may also listen to Jerald Finney’s lecture on “Hierarchy of Law” to gain more understanding of this matter.